swajid/review_and_read_ahead/README.md

 to for a short bus ride, keep yourself busy or look outside the window -- ignore them, don't give them any attention.

+* Don't argue back with an argumentative mad person (someone who just only thrives when there is conflict, if there is no conflict, they'll just create a conflict out of thin air), and then conflict becomes something that is more exciting/thrilling and they'll just keep pulling you into their hurricane, they also have a lot more free time than you do.
+Just recognize it, ignore/block etc. (Mar 7, 2021)

 - my dad
 ```